 Exclusion is one of the most concrete ways to implement the Principles for Responsible Investment.
-At Evli, exclusion is a two-stage process: certain principles apply to all funds and investments, in addition to which some funds comply with broader exclusion criteria.
+At Evli, exclusion is a two-stage process: certain principles apply to all Evli’s active equity and fixed income funds and investments, in addition to which some funds comply with broader exclusion criteria.

-On February 18, 2021, Evli Bank Plc’s (Evli) Responsible Investment Executive Group approved the following principles regarding the addressing of sustainability risks and adverse sustainability impacts.
+Evli Plc’s (Evli) Responsible Investment Executive Group approved the following principles regarding the addressing of sustainability risks and adverse sustainability impacts.
 Sustainability risk refers to an environmental, social or governance event or condition that, if it occurred, could cause an actual or potential material negative impact on the value of an investment.
-These principles regarding the addressing of sustainability risks and adverse sustainability impacts will be applied whenever Evli Bank Plc and/or Aurator Asset Management Ltd invest client assets under their asset management in, and/or whenever they offer investment advice to, the funds managed by Evli Fund Management Company Ltd and the assets under its asset management.
+These principles regarding the addressing of sustainability risks and adverse sustainability impacts will be applied whenever Evli Plc invests client assets under its asset management in, and/or whenever it offers investment advice to, the funds managed by Evli Fund Management Company Ltd and the assets under its asset management.
 Therefore, the same principles will be applied throughout the Evli Group, and the word “Evli” below will refer to all Evli Group companies.